Principles-of-Software/Principles-of-Software/docs/abstraction.md

 Through reasoning, we can prove that all objects satisfy the representation invariant.
 Know how to use reasoning appropriately; thorough testing can be easier than representation invariants to implement.
 When it is not, we can prove that all objects satisfy the representation invariant through induction and considering all ways to make a new object with creators and producers.

-## Induction
+## Mathematical Induction
 Reasoning about ADTs uses induction.
 When reasoning about representation invariants, the inductive step must consider all possible changes to the representation, including representation exposure.
 If the proof does not account for representation exposure, this is invalid.

-The steps to successful induction are as follows:
+The steps to successful mathematical induction are as follows:

 1. **Initial Step**: <span style="color:blue;">Prove the proposition is true for n = 0</span>.
 2. **Inductive Step**: <span style="color:blue;">Prove that if the proposition is true for n = k, then it must also be true for n = k + 1</span>.
 This step is complex, and breaking it up into several stages helps.
 	- **Inductive Hypothesis**: <span style="color:blue;">Assume what the proposition asserts for the case n = k</span>.
 	- **Step 2**: <span style="color:blue;">Write down what the proposition asserts for the case n = k + 1.
 This is what the induction proves</span>.
 	- **Step 3**: <span style="color:blue;">Prove the statement in Stage 2 using the assumption in Stage 1</span>.
 The technique varies from problem to problem, depending on the mathematical content.
 Use ingenuity, common sense, and knowledge of mathematics here.
 Additionally, RPI's Foundations of Computer Science class and associated text have suitable methods for solving proofs with induction.

+In this class, we use computational induction, an iteration of induction which is futher explored in Loops.

 ## Review
 The Representation Invariant defines the set of valid objects in implementation.